Certificate in Outdoor Leadership

 Indirect application of our leadership and outdoor training have prepared graduates for leadership positions in fields such as engineering, real-estate, healthcare and business.

-Interested in Outdoor Leadership and also Business?
+Interested in Outdoor Leadership and Business?
 Students can major in Business and minor in Outdoor Leadership!

 Asia has a rapidly growing interest in outdoor adventure.
 Our optional course “Adventure Tourism in a Cross Cultural Context” is offered every 2 years and introduces students to Tibetan China, the Himalayas, and unique applications for outdoor leadership training.